 This is a fantastic family dog, although it will do just as well with a single person or a couple of any age.

-The Saint Bermastiff should love children but interactions should always be supervised in case they knock a child over when getting too excited.
+The Saint Bermastiff usually love children but interactions should always be supervised in case they knock a child over when getting too excited.
 This applies to any fragile or elderly household members.

 Although this is not a high-energy dog, it should have a reasonably sized yard to stroll about in.
 Although it will do best indoors with its family as these dogs have a strong affinity for their human pack.